Relive Pioneer History

 Every museum tells a story, but Stuhr Museum puts you in the story.

 The Washington Post proclaimed it one of America's top 12 Living History Museums.
 Good Housekeeping magazine ranks Stuhr Museum as one of the top 10 places to relive America's past.

 The 200 acre campus boasts spectacular architecture, gardens, and inspiring historical and artistic exhibits.
 This family friendly outing is sure to please!

 The museum also cares for collections of artifacts related to prairie life, Native Americans and early farm equipment.
-Other exhibits include an arboretum, Pawnee Indian earth lodge, a historic church and farmstead.
+Other exhibits include an arboretum, Pawnee Indian earth lodge, a historic church, and pioneer farmstead.

 Explore Grand Island, Nebraska

 Railside is the heart of the community, where you'll find city government, passionate entrepreneurs and great festivals.

 Raising Nebraska acts as the portal to Grand Island, the midwest agricultural showplace.

 Every museum tells a story.
 Stuhr Museum's 200 acres puts you in the story.